 My shoes and boots are bespoke in every sense of the word.
 Overall design, toe shape, heel shape, colors, thread choice: almost anything is possible.
 Pumps can be made with front platforms to give the height of a higher heel without the pain of increased heel incline.
 Extra depth for orthotic inserts can be incorporated into the shoes.
 I have built shoes around AFOs (ankle foot orthoses).
 Exotic leathers can be part of the overall design.

-Cement construction is a method of making lasted shoes.
+Cement/glue construction is a method of making lasted shoes.
 This is fairly common in both womens and mens shoes, and it simply means the method of attaching the sole to the shoe is via a commercial contact cement.
-Cement construction shoes are fully repairable, and are generally more flexible.
-They do not last as long as welted construction.
+Cement/glue construction shoes are fully repairable, and are generally more flexible.
+They may not last as long as welted construction.

 Shoes that are traditionally hand-welted are incredibly strong and long-lasting.
 A strip of leather (the welt) is sewn to the uppers and insole, and then this welt is sewn to the sole.
 This process is entirely done by hand, and is commonly seen on mens bespoke shoes, although there is also a tradition of welting womens shoes.
 I use synthetic thread when I hand-stitch shoes, rather than the more traditional waxed linen thread.
 I have found that linen thread can rot when it is not properly taken care of, while the synthetic thread is easier to maintain.